-No one can solve the puzzle unless he or she knows what puzzle he or she is trying to solve.
-Before a concept will be developed, there is a need to understand the nature of the business, the brand, the users, the market, the competition and the goals of the website.
+No one can solve the puzzle unless he or she knows what he or she is trying to solve.
+Before a concept is developed, there is a need to understand the nature of the business, brand, users, market, competition, and goals of the website.
 Ask the client directly to know all about this.
 Listen intently to the words that the client uses.
-Ask both direct and indirect questions to reveal about the personality of the brand and the people behind that brand.
+Ask both direct and indirect questions to reveal the personality of the brand and the people behind that brand.
 Get to know the client(s) as individuals.
 Then, try speaking their language.
-Jot down descriptive terms that the client speaks about.
+Jot down descriptive terms that the client says.
 These will help in formulating the verbal design concept.

-However, additional research may be required particularly since the client can only tell you everything that he or she knows.
+However, additional research may be required, particularly since the client can only tell you everything that he or she knows.
 Try to understand more about the market and what it takes for a brand to succeed in this market.
-You must understand the current position of the client within its industry.
+You must follow the current position of the client within its industry.

 - Color schemes

 To do this, the design elements must be working harmoniously with the design concept.
 All the elements should convey the same message so that they will be in harmony with the design concept.
-It is with this goal, that is creating unity and harmony, which the concept leads the site design.
-For instance, if the design concept’s main theme is formal elegance, then you should include a generous amount of whitespace that basically suggests luxury as well as a symmetry that conveys formality.
+It is with this goal that is creating unity and harmony, which the idea leads the site design.
+For instance, if the design concept’s central theme is formal elegance, then you should include a generous amount of whitespace that basically suggests luxury as well as a symmetry that conveys formality.

 As already mentioned, the design concept is the roadmap.
-If something is not working, then we can assume that the elements you are trying to include do not fit the overall concept.
-If nothing is working, then consider exploring a different concept.
+If something is not working, then we can assume that the elements you include do not fit the overall concept.
+If nothing is working, then consider exploring a different idea.

 1) Pixel perfect

-Pixel perfect mockups are created using design tools such as Photoshop.
-Since these mockups have solid looks of the website, they are more useful to the clients albeit the lack of demonstrative of the interactivity nature of the web design.
+Pixel-perfect mockups are created using design tools such as Photoshop.
+Since these mockups have solid looks at the website, they are more useful to the clients, albeit the lack of demonstrative of the interactivity nature of the web design.

-Basically, the pixel perfect mockup guides their expectation regarding the finished website.
-Turning the mockup into an actual website is easier as there is no need for an iterative approach; all the minor design details have already been decided in the first place.
+The perfect pixel mockup guides their expectation regarding the finished website.
+Turning the mockup into an actual website is easier as there is no need for an iterative approach; all the minor design details are already there in the first place.

 2) Quick wireframe